course-dprep/airbnb-price-calculator/README.md

 The average daily price considered is based on competitors that have similar characteristics in terms of:
 - demographics (e.g., neighborhood, nearby facilities)
-- accommodation (e.g., rating, amenities, type of accommodation)
+- accommodation (e.g., ratings (cleanliness, checkin, communication), amenities, type of accommodation)

 see the [original variables](https://github.com/course-dprep/team-assignment-team-4/blob/master/src/README.md) used.